All the best Black Friday VR headset deals to get you ready for Half-Life: Alyx

 Oculus Quest:

-- There don’t seem to be any good Black Friday deals on the Quest just yet, but it is only Thursday.
-If I was a betting woman, I reckon they’ll probably show up tomorrow (Friday 29th), so watch this space.
+- There don’t seem to be any good Black Friday deals on the Quest just yet, but they may well show up later today, so watch this space.

 Black Friday HTC Vive deals: